Marble (album)

 Marble is the second EP by Japanese rock band Fanatic Crisis.
 It was released by the independent label Noir on November 25, 1996.
 The first edition was housed in a plastic sleeve containing a box showing fake prescription pills which say, "Now, you must look for some more stimulants."
+It was re-released on May 19, 1999, alongside other Fanatic Crisis's indies albums, and that edition reached number 47 on Oricon Albums Chart.